monadix/brainfuck-with-functions/README.md

 New available symbols:
  * '{' and '}' - use it to define functions ('{' means start and '}' means end).
 You can define functions inside other functions too, but not inside loops.
-When interpreter reachs the end of the function, it returns current pointer (let it be n) and n next cells of the tape, and then builds it into global (or just higher level) tape.
+When interpreter reachs the end of the function, it returns current pointer (let it be n) and n next cells of the tape, and then embeds it into global (or just higher level) tape to the right of the pointer.
  * '$' and '\`' - these symbols are used to call functions.
 Every function call consists of two parts: one symbol '$' and n (n>=0) symbols '`', where n defines the ordinal number of called function.
 Functions are numbered in order from the beginning of the file.
 This means that construction "$```" will call third function from current context.
 When interpreter calling the function it passes to it the current pointer (let it be n)